usegalaxy-au/tools-au/training/TLDR.md

 It will take some time, but eventually will build galaxy and serve on localhost:9090.
 Look in the galaxy tools panel on the left side of your screen - you should see the tool you are working on.

-If the tool UI doesn't look right, make your change in the tool xml file, then refresh localhost:9090.
+If the tool UI doesn't look right, make your change in the tool XML file, then refresh localhost:9090.
 The change should have been reflected in the running galaxy instance.

 **planemo lint**

 https://planemo.readthedocs.io/en/latest/commands/lint.html?highlight=lint

-The 'lint' command tests whether the tool xml violates any rules.
+The 'lint' command tests whether the tool XML violates any rules.
-For example, each tool xml needs tests.
-If no tests are found in the xml, planemo will report it and fail the linting process.
+For example, each tool XML needs tests.
+If no tests are found in the XML, planemo will report it and fail the linting process.

-To test, navigate to a folder containing a tool xml file.
+To test, navigate to a folder containing a tool XML file.
 Execute the following:

 ```
-planemo lint [tool_xml_file]
+planemo lint [tool_XML_file]
 ```

-This will report any errors with the xml.
+This will report any errors with the XML.
 These errors need to be addressed before submission.

 **planemo test**

 https://planemo.readthedocs.io/en/latest/commands/test.html?highlight=test

-Planemo test allows you to run tool xml tests and verify they pass.
+Planemo test allows you to run tool XML tests and verify they pass.
 This is probably the most important command.

-To run tool tests, navigate to a folder containing a tool xml file.
+To run tool tests, navigate to a folder containing a tool XML file.
 Execute the following:

 ```
-planemo test [tool_xml_file]
+planemo test [tool_XML_file]
 ```

-This will read, then execute the tests you have specified within the `<tests>` tag in `tool_xml_file`.
+This will read, then execute the tests you have specified within the `<tests>` tag in `tool_XML_file`.

 Note:

 Tool requirements need to already be installed when running planemo test. <br>
 For example if you are wrapping the 'quast' tool, create and activate a conda environment for your development, and install 'quast' into that env.
-Then when you run `planemo test quast.xml`, the quast software will be available.
+Then when you run `planemo test quast.XML`, the quast software will be available.
 This is actually similar to what happens when a job is run on galaxy.

 If you are using a container for tool execution, supply the `--mulled-containers` option when running `planemo test`.